 Connie became the fourth director of Buffalo Valley Singers succeeding Tom Ruhl.
 Known to many area singers as the director of the annual pops concert at the Milton Harvest Festival for many years, she earned a bachelor’s degree in music (piano major and voice minor) from Mansfield University and did graduate work at Penn State and Westminster Choir College.
 She retired from teaching vocal music in the Warrior Run School District, but continues to direct junior and senior high county festivals.
 She has also been the choir director at the First Baptist Church of Milton since 1988.

 Buffalo Valley Singers presently have two performance seasons – September – December for a Christmas concert in December, and January – May for a spring concert featuring a variety of musical styles.
-In 2018 BVS will present Rutter’s “Requiem” with full orchestra in May in addition to a pops concert.
+In 2018, BVS presented Rutter’s “Requiem” with full orchestra in May in addition to a pops concert (listen to excerpts from those concerts here).
 Since 2005, BVS has had most of its concerts at its home base, St. John’s United Church of Christ in Lewisburg and has performed at Central Oak Heights Campground in May from 2014 – 2017.
 For several years BVS has sung in the Evangelical Hospital Hospice Program’s “Lights of Love” program in December and Memorial Service in April.

 Featured in various local festivities over the years, BVS helped to open the Union County West End Fair each year from 1982-1990.
 Beginning in 1983 the group performed a concert in Mifflinburg High School Auditorium for several years as part of the Fourth of July activities in Mifflinburg (in 1992 dedicating the music to Mifflinburg’s Bicentennial), later changing this annual concert to occur with Mifflinburg Buggy Days on Memorial Day weekend.
 In addition to concerts held in local schools and churches, the full-size group (24-90 singers) has performed by invitation in Buck Hill Falls, Schuylkill Haven, Scranton and Bucknell University’s Weis Center.